chuckhoffmann/wired-logic/apps/sandbox/readme.md

 - `-height` sets the height of the playground in pixels.
 - `-scale` sets the scale of the playground in pixels per pixel.
 - `-speed` sets the speed of the simulation in frames per second.

 After the options, the path to a GIF image can be specified, e.g. `gif_to_load.gif`.
-If no path is specified the playground will start with a blank canvas.
+If no path is specified the playground will start with a blank canvas and a default palette.